openshift/training/beta-4-setup.md

 **REMINDER**
 Almost all of the files for this training are in the training folder you just cloned.

+### Add Development Users
+In the "real world" your developers would likely be using the OpenShift tools on their own machines (`osc` and the web console).
+For the Beta training, we will create user accounts for two non-privileged users of OpenShift, *joe* and *alice*, on the master.
+This is done for convenience and because we'll be using `htpasswd` for authentication.

+    useradd joe
+    useradd alice

+We will come back to these users later.
+Remember to do this on the `master` system, and not the nodes.

 ## Ansible-based Installer
 The installer uses Ansible.
 Eventually there will be an interactive text-based